Bboughter/employee-tracker/README.md

 ## Questions

-If you have any questions, my GitHub username is Bboughter and my email address is brittany.wood0308@yahoo.com.
-Link to GitHub repository: https://github.com/Bboughter/note-taker.
+If you have any questions or comments, my GitHub username is Bboughter and my email address is brittany.wood0308@yahoo.com.
+Link to GitHub repository: https://github.com/Bboughter/employee-tracker.